austinban/SaveTheDate/README.md

-# Save the Date project for Harbour
+# Save the Date project meant to extract dates from a DOCX file

 ## Description
 This app is meant to allow you to upload a DOCX file and extract the dates from it.
 It will then allow you to display them in a calendar.
 At least if everything works as planned...